Update: This article was last updated on 24th December 2023 to reflect the accuracy and up-to-date information on the page.

 Smoke sensors are fitted in residential as well as commercial buildings.
 Schools and hospitals, too, rely on smoke sensors to avoid any mishap related to fire breakouts.

-Basically, smoke sensors can detect smoke instantly and trigger emergency alarms to alert people around.
+Smoke sensors can detect smoke instantly and trigger emergency alarms to alert people around.
 The idea is to minimize the extent of the damage and save precious lives and properties.

 3. Thermal Sensors